botfatherio/botfather.io/src/content/apiref/margins.md

 title: Margins Type
 ---

-The botfather engine provides an inbuild `Margins` type.
+The Botfather engine provides an inbuild `Margins` type.
 Use it to represents margins in a convenient way.

 ## Table of contents